-But as the man's former life slips further and further from his grasp, and he looks back on his time with his wife, it becomes clear that he may not quite be who he seems to be.
+But as the man's former life slips further and further from his grasp, and he looks back on his time with his wife, it becomes clear that he may not quite be who he seems.
 From the bestselling author of The Hole, City of Ash and Red is an apocalyptic account of the destructive impact of fear and paranoia on people's lives as well as a haunting novel about a man’s loss of himself and his humanity.

 Published6 November 2018

 Hye-young Pyun was born in 1972.
 She made her literary debut in Korean in 2000 when she won the Seoul Shinmun's annual New Writer's Contest with her short story "Shaking Off Dew."
 She has gone on to publish four short story collections and four novels.
 She was received several of Korea's most prestigious literary awards, including the Dong-in Literary Award in 2011, the Yi-sang Literary Award in 2014, and the Hyundae Munhak Award in 2015.
 She has published short stories in The New Yorker and Harper's Magazine.
 City of Ash and Red was named Book of the Year when it was published in Poland, and it has been licensed to France, Turkey, China, and Vietnam as well.
 She lives in Seoul, Korea.

 Sora Kim-Russell is a literary translator based in Seoul.
 Her translations include Hwang Sok-yong's Princess Bari, Suah Bae's Nowhere to be Found, and Kyung-sook Shin's I’ll Be Right There.
 She teaches at Ewha Womans University and the Literary Translation Institute of Korea.
 Her full list of publications can be found at sorakimrussell.com.
 She lives in Seoul, Korea.